Deeg district: Part of Mewat and Brij

-The district is located at the junction of the Mewat region and Braj region, with its northern tehsils (Kaman,Pahari, Nagar, Seekri, Jurhara) being part of the Mewat region and southern tehsils (Deeg,Kumher, Janoothar, and Rarah) being part of Braj.
+The district is located at the junction of the Mewat region and Braj region, with its northern tehsils (Kaman, Pahari, Nagar, Seekri, Jurhara) being part of the Mewat region and southern tehsils (Deeg, Kumher, Janoothar, and Rarah) being part of Braj.

 History

 Bahaj archaeological site

-In June 2025, excavations at Bahaj village, 3 km east of Deeg city, by the Archaeological Survey of India (ASI) found over 800 cultural artifacts belonging to several continuously inhabited periods, namely post-Indus-Sarasvati Civilisation period, Mahabharata period, Maurya Empire period, Kushan Empire period, Shunga Empire, and Gupta Empire periods earliest of which is 4,500 years old.
+In June 2025, excavations at Bahaj village, 3 km east of Deeg city, by the Archaeological Survey of India (ASI) found over 800 cultural artifacts belonging to several continuously inhabited periods, namely post-Indus Valley Civilisation period, Mahabharata period, Maurya Empire period, Kushan Empire period, Shunga Empire, and Gupta Empire periods earliest of which is 4,500 years old.
 The artifacts include seals in tools made of bones, Brahmi script, pottery, copper coins, yajna kund (fire sacrifice pit), terracotta idols of Hindu deities Lord Shiva and his consort Parvati in Shakti-Bhakti tradition, terracotta statuettes some of which could be as old as 2500 to 2700 years old which shows that "the Braj region has been a centre of religious, cultural, and historical heritage."

 A human skeleton was also found, which has been sent to Israel for the further scientific studies to determine the age and culture of the specimen.
 This area is part of Mahabharta era 84-kos Vraja Parikrama associated with the Lord Krishna.

-Indus-Sarasvati Civilisation period
+Indus Valley Civilisation period

 A 23 meter deep excavation also found paleochannel of a river, which archaeologists associated with one of the channels of sacred Sarasvati River.